-Republic since 1990.
-Gained self-governing status (in free association with the USA) in 1986.
+Republic in free association with the USA since 1986.

 Head of state: